What a Catch-up Bookkeeping Project Should Fix First

 - Guesswork is the fastest way to make cleanup expensive and unreliable.

-Catch up bookkeeping project becomes expensive when the business only notices the weakness under deadline pressure.
+Catch-up bookkeeping becomes expensive when the business only notices weak records under deadline pressure.
 In South Africa that usually means a problem with reconciliations, document flow, and handoff quality shows up just as SARS questions, management decisions, or month-end sign-off need a clean answer.

 When the books are behind, owners usually feel pressure to “just catch up everything” as fast as possible.
 That sounds practical, but it is usually the wrong approach.